wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.1.9.4 - 2014/02/12 =
+* Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
+* Tweak - All switch text to show as Uppercase.
+* Tweak - Updated Framework help text font for consistency.
+* Tweak - Added description text to the top of each Pro Version yellow border section
+* Tweak - Full WP_DEBUG ran, all uncaught exceptions, errors, warnings, notices and php strict standard notices fixed.
+* Tweak - Tested 100% compatible with WordPress version 3.8.1
+* Tweak - Tested 100% compatible with WP e-Commerce version 3.8.13.3
+* Fix - Conflict with wpMandrill plugin.
+Rewrote Gallery preview URL security require_once( ABSPATH . 'wp-includes/pluggable.php' ); with sanitiser that does not call wp_mail.

 = 1.1.9.3 - 2013/12/18 =
 * Feature - a3rev Plugin Framework admin interface upgraded to 100% Compatibility with WordPress v3.8.0 with backward compatibility.
 * Feature - a3rev Plugin framework admin interface 100% mobile and tablet responsive.
 Portrait and landscape viewing and use in any device.